My Muslim faith, way of life reflect peace, says India's Oscar-winning Rahman

-LONDON As he celebrates 25 years in the music industry, the Oscar and Grammy-winning Indian musician A R Rahman says his religious beliefs have helped define and shape his career.
+LONDON (Reuters) - As he celebrates 25 years in the music industry, the Oscar and Grammy-winning Indian musician A R Rahman says his religious beliefs have helped define and shape his career.

 Rahman, who converted to Islam in his 20s, is in London with a show called "Yesterday, Today and Tomorrow".